 The Basics of Digital Marketing ROI

 Digital marketing can be a pretty significant investment for SMBs.
-However, unless you have a way to measure the ROI of your online spend, then you are not really making the most of your investment.
-As our data has shown a full 45% of SMBs are leaving the success of the digital marketing to chance.
+However, unless you measure the ROI of your digital marketing spend, then you have no idea how to measure or evaluate the effectiveness of your investment.
+Unfortunately, as our study indicates a full 45% of SMBs are leaving the success of the digital marketing to chance.

 Nearly a full century has passed since marketing and advertising pioneer John Wanamaker stated that “Half the money I spend on advertising is wasted; the trouble is, I don’t know which half.”
 For 45% of SMB owners out there, it seems that not much has really changed.
 That being said, measuring digital marketing ROI can be quite challenging when you consider that SMBs are now using an average of 7.8 different channels to promote themselves – that figure does include both traditional and digital marketing activities but still reflects the increasing complexity of SMB marketing.